 - Running Free in Hong Kong's City Parks: Hong Kong's parks are great destinations for families.
 Children can go swimming or explore playgrounds at Kowloon Park (including one with restored fortifications and cannon emplacements), see jaguars and monkeys at the Zoological and Botanical Gardens, and walk through an aviary at Hong Kong Park.
 See p.
-172. - Cavorting with Mickey at Hong Kong Disneyland: The smallest of the world's Disney properties, Hong Kong Disneyland nevertheless has the usual attractions, high-powered shows, and fireworks extravaganza, as well as the world's only Fantasy Gardens, where kids can meet famous Disney characters.
+186. - Cavorting with Mickey at Hong Kong Disneyland: The smallest of the world's Disney properties, Hong Kong Disneyland nevertheless has the usual attractions, high-powered shows, and fireworks extravaganzas, as well as the world's only Fantasy Gardens, where kids can meet famous Disney characters.
 A must for families crossing all Disney properties off their to-do list.
 See p.
+189.

-174. - Regressing to Childhood at Ocean Park: Southeast Asia's largest oceanarium and fun park boasts one of
+- Regressing to Childhood at Ocean

+Park: Southeast Asia's largest oceanarium and fun park boasts one of the

-- the world's longest and fastest roller coasters among its many thrill rides; a great cable-car ride with breathtaking views of the South China Sea; playgrounds just for kids; and a theater with seats that move with the action on the screen.
-If it's wildlife you're wild about, you'll find the world's largest reef aquarium, a shark tank with an underwater pedestrian tunnel, a fascinating collection of weird and wonderful goldfish, an aviary and butterfly dome, pandas, and a dolphin and killer-whale show.
+world's longest and fastest roller coasters among its many thrill rides; a great

+cable-car ride with breathtaking views

+of the South China Sea; and playgrounds just for kids.
+If it's wildlife

+you're wild about, you'll find the world's

+largest reef aquarium, a shark tank with

+an underwater pedestrian tunnel, a

+fascinating collection of weird and

+- wonderful goldfish, an aviary, pandas, and a dolphin and killer whale show.
 A must for kids of all ages.
 See p.
+189.

-175. - Heading for the Beach: Life's a beach at a number of Hong Kong Island destinations, but to make an excursion out of it, take a ferry (kids love that!) to one of the outlying islands like Cheung Chau or Lamma, where there are beaches with lifeguards, changing rooms, and showers.
+- Heading for the Beach: Life's a beach at a number of Hong Kong Island destinations, but to make an excursion out of it, take a ferry (kids love that!) to one of the outlying islands like Cheung Chau or Lamma, where there are beaches with lifeguards, changing rooms, and showers.
 See p.
-180, 247, and 250.
+195, 267, and 269.